jimjonesbr/rdf_fdw/README.md

 ```

 ## [Pushdown](https://github.com/jimjonesbr/rdf_fdw/blob/master/README.md#pushdown)

-A *pushdown* is the ability to translate SQL queries in such a way that operations are performed in the data source rather than in PostgreSQL, e.g. sorting, formatting, filtering.
+A *pushdown* is the ability to translate SQL queries so that operations—such as sorting, formatting, and filtering—are performed directly in the data source rather than in PostgreSQL.
 This feature can significantly reduce the number of records retrieved from the data source.

-For instance, a SQL `LIMIT` not pushed down means that the target system will perform a full scan in the data source, prepare everything for data transfer, return it to PostgreSQL via network, and then PostgreSQL will only locally discard the unnecessary data, which depending on the total number of records can be extremely inefficient.
-The `rdf_fdw` tries to translate SQL into SPARQL queries, which due to their conceptual differences is not always an easy task, so it is often worth considering to keep SQL queries involving foreign tables as simple as possible - or just to stick to the features, data types and operators described in this section.
+For example, if a SQL `LIMIT` clause is not pushed down, the target system will perform a full scan of the data source, prepare the entire result set for transfer, send it to PostgreSQL over the network, and only then will PostgreSQL discard the unnecessary data.
+Depending on the total number of records, this process can be extremely inefficient.

+The `rdf_fdw` extension attempts to translate SQL into SPARQL queries.
+However, due to fundamental differences between the two languages, this is not always straightforward.
+To optimize performance, it is often best to keep SQL queries involving foreign tables as simple as possible or to use only the features, data types, and operators described in this section.

 ### LIMIT